Leatherhead War Memorials: George William Christopher Alexander

 2. Parish Magazine of St Mary & St Nicholas, Leatherhead, Dec 1918

-Nothing is know of the action in which the wounds which caused George Alexander to be discharged from the Army were received, nor why he was in Leatherhead rather than, for example, Brightlingsea where his father lived.
+Nothing is yet known of the action in which the wounds which caused George Alexander to be discharged from the Army were received, nor why he was buried in Leatherhead rather than in Brightlingsea where his father lived until his death in 1940 and the family had roots.

 Name: ALEXANDER, G